Osteoporosis and Teeth: How Bone Loss Affects Your Dental Health

 Osteoporosis is a disease that weakens bones, making them thinner and less dense, which increases the risk of bone fractures.

 With age, bones become more fragile as they lose density and their capacity to regenerate.
-As osteoporosis reduces the ability of bones to withstand weight and absorb shock, it is a major contributing factor to bone fractures.
+Osteoporosis reduces bones’ ability to withstand weight and absorb shock, and it is a major contributing factor to bone fractures.

 The link between osteoporosis and dental health

 Due to the reduced bone density, osteoporosis has been linked to an increased risk of tooth loss.
-Reduced jaw bone density affects the stability and support of teeth, increasing the possibility of tooth mobility and eventual loss.
+Furthermore, reduced jaw bone density affects the stability and support of teeth, increasing the possibility of tooth mobility and eventual loss.

 The changes brought on by systemic osteoporosis may affect the jaw’s bone density.
 This might make oral surgery and implants more challenging dental treatments.